 At Famo Feeds we are always looking for qualified and motivated people to join our team.
 We take care of our people and offer competitive pay, benefits package, and opportunities for growth and development.
 If interested in any of the careers below, please stop at our office located at 446 Industrial Drive, Freeport, MN to complete an application.
 Or complete the application form and return to Famo Feeds.
 Application for Employment

-The Dairy Specialist will provide technical direction and leadership to the Famo dairy program.
-This includes taking a lead role in large producer/target account sales activity.
-The Dairy Specialist also assumes a lead role in the management and further development of the Famo dairy nutrition program including products and software.
+The Dairy Specialist provides technical direction and leadership to the Famo dairy program including products, software and training.
 The Dairy Specialist supports Territory Managers by offering technical expertise to their premier customers, training presentations and telephone support.
-This role coordinates the technical, sales, logistics and marketing aspects of the business.
-The Dairy Specialist must be an effective communicator and be able to convey new concepts and ideas to livestock producers, dealers, Territory Managers and the Famo office.
+The Dairy Specialist calls on dairy farms in coordination with Territory Managers and takes a lead role in large producer/target account sales activity.
+This role coordinates the technical, sales and marketing aspects of the business.
+The Dairy Specialist must be an effective communicator and be able to convey new concepts and ideas to livestock producers, Territory Managers, feed dealers and Famo office.

-This position requires an advanced degree in animal science and extensive dairy management, nutrition and herd health experience.
-The position demands leadership skills, livestock industry and marketplace knowledge, experience with feed formulation/ration balancing software and a strong agricultural business aptitude.
-The position requires some overnight travel within the Famo market area.
+This position requires an advanced degree in animal science and extensive dairy management, nutrition, and herd health experience.
+The position demands leadership skills, livestock industry and marketplace knowledge, experience with feed formulations/ration balancing software and a strong agricultural business aptitude.
+The position requires overnight travel within Famo market area.

 The Maintenance/Utility worker is responsible for a varied of duties within the company: